Skip to main content

 - Jonathan Cáceres

 The graduates agree that DigiPen not only provided them with the necessary technical tools but also taught them how to face real-world challenges.
-Whether creating audio systems for Arma Reforger or programming for Vigor, the alumni have shown that DigiPen’s solid and practical education is key to thriving in the video game industry.
+Whether creating audio systems for Arma Reforger or programming for Vigor, the alumni have shown that DigiPen’s solid and practical education is key to thriving in the video game and simulation industry.

 Bohemia Interactive has been the scenario where they have put into practice everything they learned at DigiPen, and where they want to continue growing as professionals, contributing to the development of some of the most influential games on the market.